Kharacternyk/pacwall/README.rst

 Pacman hook
 ~~~~~~~~~~~

-``90-pacwall.hook`` is an example of a pacman script that you may put into
+``90-pacwall.hook`` is an example of a pacman hook that you may put into
 ``/usr/share/libalpm/hooks/``.
 It will trigger wallpaper regenerating each time
 a package is removed, added or upgraded. **It's not a part of a package from AUR**,
 because one is expected to customize the pacwall invocation and flags.
 Also not